Quertyy/liquidity-trackor/README.md

 ### Liquidity trackor

 *It is a bot written in rust allowing to stream the new LPs created as well as the liquidity additions on them.
-A Discord webhook can be use to have alert on your own server*
+A Discord webhook can be use to have alerts on your own server*

 #### Setup
 ##### Requirements